ccmucdenver/ccm-docs/docs/python.md

      conda create --name myenv python=3.6 paramiko gdal matplotlib tensorflow pandas

-Of course, these are just examples,  use names of the packages that **you** need.
+Of course, these are just examples,  use names of the packages and their versions that **you** need.
 Note that you can request specific versions of everything, even Python itself.

  Conda will search for a combination of the versions of dependencies that allows it to install what you asked for.
-It is best to install all packages at once to minimize the chances of a version conflicts.
-If Conda says that some packages cannot be found, leave installing them for later.
+It is best to install all packages at once to minimize the chances of a version conflict.
+If Conda says that some packages cannot be found, leave installing them for the next step.

-Now use the conda-forge repository to add into the environment the packages that could not be found in the previous step:
+Now, use the conda-forge repository to add into the environment the packages that could not be found in the previous step:

     conda activate myenv
     conda  install -c conda-forge netCDF4 PyGrib